ScilifelabDataCentre/RDM-guidelines/content/rdm-support/_index.md

 **SciLifeLab Data Management Support** is a collaboration between NBIS and SciLifeLab Data Centre.

-**SciLifeLab DataCentre (DC)** is a central SciLifeLab unit responsible for IT - and data management needs.
+**SciLifeLab Data Centre (DC)** is a central SciLifeLab unit responsible for IT - and data management needs.

 **NBIS (National Bioinformatics Infrastructure Sweden)** is SciLifeLab’s bioinformatics platform, offering bioinformatics support, infrastructure and tools, including data management expertise.